Georgia N. Alexakis: Federal judicial service

 On February 21, 2024, President Joe Biden announced his intent to nominate Alexakis to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
 Her nomination received the support of Senators Dick Durbin and Tammy Duckworth.
 On February 27, 2024, her nomination was sent to the Senate.
 President Biden nominated Alexakis to the seat being vacated by Judge Rebecca R. Pallmeyer, who subsequently assumed senior status on August 1, 2024.
 On March 20, 2024, a hearing on her nomination was held before the Senate Judiciary Committee.
 On April 18, 2024, her nomination was reported out of committee by a 13–8 vote.
 On April 30, 2024, the United States Senate invoked cloture on her nomination by a 53–42 vote.
 On May 1, 2024, her nomination was confirmed by a 54–44 vote.
 She received her judicial commission on August 2, 2024.
 She was sworn in on August 23, 2024.

+Alexakis dismissed (with prejudice) charges brought by the second Trump administration against two people including Marimar Martinez.
+Martinez was shot multiple times by employees of the Department of Homeland Security during Operation Midway Blitz.